POLICIES & CONSTITUTION

 Section 1 – Activity Leaders are persons leading an activity where active members can take part.

-Section 2 – Administrative Leaders are members performing any administrative or supportive work in an official capacity for the club. (i.e. Secretary, Treasurer, Ambassador, Membership, Event Manager, Webmaster, Newsletter, Publicity, Photographer, Facebook manager, What’sApp manager)
+Section 2 – Administrative Leaders are members performing any administrative or supportive work in an official capacity for the club. (i.e. Secretary, Treasurer, Ambassador, Membership, Event Manager, Website Manager, Wild Apricot Manager, Newsletter, Publicity, Photographer, Facebook manager, What’sApp manager, ect.)